Job Posting: Visiting Assistant Professor - Psychology

-Beloit College invites applications for a visiting assistant professor of Psychology to teach 6 courses (3 each semester) in the 2021-22 academic year.
-This is a benefits-eligible position, and has the possibility of renewal for a second year.
-The successful candidate will be prepared to teach Intro Psych, Life-span Developmental Psychology and other intermediate and advanced topics in their area of expertise.
-Candidates with interests in contributing to our Research Methods and Statistics course series, and/or courses with an emphasis on the psychology of traditionally marginalized groups would be particularly desirable.
-We seek a colleague who has demonstrated excellence in teaching undergraduates, and whose pedagogies or research align with and engage our increasingly diverse student body.
-The ability to involve students in research is a plus.
-A PhD in Psychology by August 2021 is preferred, though applications from advanced ABD applicants will also be considered.
+Beloit College invites applications for a Visiting Assistant Professor of Psychology to teach 6 courses (3 each semester) in the 2024-25 academic year.
+This is a benefits-eligible position, and has the possibility of renewal.
+The successful candidate will teach Introduction to Psychology, a course in our Research Methods and Statistics course sequence, as well as intermediate and advanced courses in their area of expertise.
+The ability to offer courses in biological or cognitive psychology would be preferred, but we would also consider health, clinical, industrial and organizational, or behavioral economics/consumer psychology.
+The ability to emphasize the psychology of traditionally marginalized groups would be particularly desirable.
+We seek a colleague who has demonstrated excellence in or strong potential for teaching undergraduates, and whose pedagogies or research align with and engage our increasingly diverse student body and our interdisciplinary curriculum.
+A PhD in Psychology by August 2024 is preferred, though applications from advanced ABD applicants will also be considered.

 Because equity and inclusion are central to our students’ liberal education and vital to the thriving of all members of our residential learning community, Beloit College aspires to be an actively anti-racist institution.
 We recognize our aspiration as ongoing and institution-wide, involving collective commitment and accountability.
 We welcome employees who are committed to and will actively contribute to our efforts to celebrate our cultural and intellectual richness and be resolute in advancing inclusion and equity.